Empowering Girls and Gender-Diverse Youth to Step Into Young Womanhood/Adulthood

 - Nature is empowering and with good guidance, girls and gender-diverse youth feel amazing outdoors.

 - Outer natural beauty encourages our inner natural beauty to shine, and it is usually in nature that the most transformative mentoring and community bonding occurs.
-Girls and gender-diverse youth find a deep joy and freedom in being themselves.
+Youth find a deep joy and freedom in being themselves.
 Nature connection is introduced through games, crafts, hiking and reflective exercises.